threefoldfoundation/info_sdk/src/farming/boot_image_create.md

 ## Create a Bootable Image

 At this point you should have created your farm and noted its ID.
-The next step is to generate a bootable image of 0-OS to boot your nodes.
+The next step is to generate a bootable image of Zero-OS to boot your nodes.

-The bootstrap service: https://bootstrap.grid.tf is there for you to generate your 0-OS images.
+The bootstrap service: https://bootstrap.grid.tf is there for you to generate your Zero-OS images.
 In the bootstrap wizard, enter your farm ID:

 ![boostrap farmer ID](./img/bootstap_farmid.png)